 - Swollen lymph nodes in the neck

-- Physical exam: A doctor will check for any changes in thyroid and ask questions pertaining to their medical history
+- Physical exam: Your doctor will look for any changes in your thyroid and you will be asked questions based on your medical history.

-- Blood tests: To determine the thyroid’s level of function
+- Blood tests: This is to check your thyroid’s level of function.

 - Image testing: To check if your thyroid cancer has spread to other parts of your body.
 These tests include CT scans, PET scans or ultrasounds.